Virginia’s James River: A Decisive Win for Historic Preservation

 Stay connected with us via email.
 Sign up today.

 The National Trust, the National Park Service, the Advisory Council on Historic Preservation, and other advocacy organizations and individuals submitted more than 50,000 comments during the permit review period, requesting that the Army Corps of Engineers prepare an EIS.
 Despite the public outcry and the requirements of NEPA, the Corps granted the permit to Dominion in July 2017 without an EIS.
 Dominion immediately began constructing the transmission line once the permit was issued.

 In response, the National Trust and Preservation Virginia filed a lawsuit against the Corps arguing that issuing the permit without an EIS violated NEPA.
 We received a negative court decision from the lower court in May 2018, stating that the Corps had satisfied its obligations under NEPA and NHPA.

 We appealed that decision to the U.S. Court of Appeals for the District of Columbia, and oral arguments were heard in December 2018.
 Construction was ongoing throughout the litigation.
 According to Dominion Energy, the project was completed and the transmission line was energized on February 26, 2019.
-But on March 1, 2019, we received the U.S. Court of Appeals issued its decision vacating the project’s permit.
+But on March 1, 2019, the U.S. Court of Appeals issued its decision vacating the project’s permit.

 What does this decision mean for the James River?

 To reach this decision, the court found that the project met the legal definition of “highly controversial,” meaning that legitimate disputes about the scale of the project’s impacts should be resolved by preparing an EIS that carefully looks at alternatives.
 The court also reemphasized that the unique characteristics of the James River and the existence of historic resources are important factors in determining whether an EIS is required.